-Hip Joint Surgery In ND
+Hip Joint Surgery in North Dakota

 The hip joint is a ball-and-socket type joint, with a “ball” at the top of the thighbone (femur) fitting into a “socket” in the pelvis to allow movement such as swiveling and bending.

 A hip replacement surgery involves replacing the hip joint with a prosthesis.
 This is typically done when the condition of the existing joint is beyond repair, which can occur due to a variety of arthritic conditions, bone loss, trauma, or tumors.

 There are many different approaches to a hip replacement surgery.